denysdovhan/bash-handbook/README.md

 ## `while` loop

-The `while` loop tests a condition and loops a sequence of commands until that condition is _true_.
-A condition is nothing more than [primary](#primary-and-combining-expressions) is used in `if..then` conditions.
-So `while` loop looks like this:
+The `while` loop tests a condition and loops over a sequence of commands so long as that condition is _true_.
+A condition is nothing more than a [primary](#primary-and-combining-expressions) as used in `if..then` conditions.
+So a `while` loop looks like this:

 ```bash
 while [[ condition ]]